polyipseity/information/special/academia/HKUST/ENGG 1400/index.md

 - time: 2024-10-17T10:30:00+08:00/2024-10-17T12:20:00+08:00
 - design thinking
   - design thinking / reframing
-    - design thinking / reframing / motivations ::: In design thinking, we put as much emphasis on _problem finding_ as we do on problem solving.
-What is the point of solving the wrong problem?
+    - design thinking / reframing / motivation ::: In design thinking, we put as much emphasis on _problem finding_ as we do on problem solving.
+What is the point if you are solving the wrong problem?
 - sticky problem ::: anchor problem, gravity problem, unclear problem
   - anchor problem ::: Problems that _you think_ have only one possible solution. <p> Try to release the anchor to open up more solution possibilities.
   - gravity problem ::: Problems that are _not actionable_ objectively.
 (Sometimes it may be an anchor problem but it seems like a gravity problem because your mind is so anchored on the solution...) <p> Try to accept and reframe the problem.
 Accept does not mean give up, however.
 There may be a possibility that the problem becomes actionable later.
 And you can always try to reframe the problem.
-  - unclear problem ::: compound/unfocused, inappropriately scoped, insufficient context, problems with two to three solutions (yes/no, either/or)
+  - unclear problem ::: compound/unfocused, inappropriately scoped, insufficient context, problems with only 2 to 3 solutions (yes/no, either/or)
   - sticky problem / reframing ::: See what kind of sticky problem you have.
 Reframe appropriately.
 Best if the reframed problem starts with "How might I..." <p> Reframing helps with getting the "right" solutions, because the solutions you get highly depends on your framing.
 - activity 1: reframing a problem ::: We are going to reframe your problem 3 times.
 In each round, state your problem on a idea board.
 With other people, add ideas to each others' boards.
 After each round, reframe your question based on the ideas given by others.
   - activity 1: reframing a problem / takeaways ::: You can reframe your questions using ideation with others to get better results!
 Also, idea boards are a great way to help introverts participate.